sindistrict/react-express-myplex/README.md

 - [ ] Make sure all POST and GET requests can only be called by the server owner
 - [ ] Disabled all "Setup" API endpoints after installation
 - [ ] Import list of all media items during library selection
-- [ ] Convert all Sass files to user root variables instead of Sass variables
+- [x] Convert all Sass files to user root variables instead of Sass variables
+- [ ] Add the ability to add custom styles / themes